 There.
 I said it.
 Yet again I feel unworthy of claiming expertise in something I don’t think I’m an expert in.
 But my very wise friend Jen pointed out to be an expert you simply need to know more than the person you are teaching….so, I guess unless Christiane Amanpour is reading this for tips on how to get her next piece published, I’m an expert of sorts.

 Before we dive in, I want to let you know I’ve created a little pitch template for you.
 I don’t actually believe in using someone else’s template because you need to find your own perfect pitch style.
 But from my client work I appreciate it’s useful to start with some kind of template as it can be totally alien to start off with.

-If you want the tempate – head HERE (although I’d really recommend you reading the post first.
+If you want the template – head HERE (although I’d really recommend you reading the post first.

 Second caveat: I’ve made every one of the mistakes I’m counselling you not to make.
 So, if you’re reading it and face-palming hard, know this: you’re not alone.
 And I’ll wager almost every journalist/writer has done similar.
 In fact, when I chat to online colleagues I KNOW they have.